bia-pain-bache/BPB-Worker-Panel/docs/en/docs/configuration/fragment.md

 - **Interval**: 1-1
 - **Packets**: tlshello

 You can also switch Fragment modes and test based on network situation.
 Usually default or `Low` mode should be ok.
-Please note that by switching to `Medium` or `High` profiles, handshake ping goes higher but it can result in better and more stable connection in high situations.
+Please note that by switching to `Medium`, `High` or `Severe` profiles, handshake ping goes higher but it can result in better and more stable connection in high situations.
 The `Best Fragment` config is always the best and smart solution, just connect and wait for at least 30 seconds.

 You can set the parameters based on your ISP's situation.